Why does B$_{12}$H$_{12}$-icosahedron need two electrons to be stable: A first-principles electron-correlated investigation of B$_{12}$H$_{n}$ ($n=$6,12) clusters: Introduction

-In this work, we present a large-scale first-principles quantum-chemical study of various isomers of B$_{12}$H$_{12}$ and B$_{2}$H$_{6}$ clusters, with the motivation to investigate the reasons behind high stability of di-anion icosahedron ($I_{h}$) and cage-like B\textsubscript{12}H\textsubscript{6} geometries.
+Here, we present a large-scale first-principles quantum-chemical study of various isomers of B$_{12}$H$_{12}$ and B$_{2}$H$_{6}$ clusters, with the motivation to investigate the reasons behind the high stability of di-anion icosahedron ($I_{h}$) and cage-like B\textsubscript{12}H\textsubscript{6} geometries.
+It is important to understand as to why the neutral B$_{12}$H$_{12}$-icosahedron is unstable, while in some structures of bulk boron, B$_{12}$-icosahedron is the basic unit.
 In order to understand the relationship between the geometry and optical properties of these clusters, we also computed the optical absorption spectra of all the stable isomers using the TDDFT approach, at the B3LYP/6-31G{*} level of theory.
 We believe that ours is the first study of its kind probing the stability and the optical properties of boranes, within a first-principles formalism.